Religious Education

 Growing Hearts, Minds & Spirits at UUCSR

-At the Unitarian Universalist Congregation at Shelter Rock, our Religious Education program is more than Sunday school—it’s a journey of discovery, connection, and purpose.
+At the Unitarian Universalist Congregation at Shelter Rock, Religious Education for Children and Youth is more than Sunday school—it’s a journey of discovery, connection, and purpose.

 For parents, it’s knowing your children are safe, welcomed, and encouraged to ask big questions about life and the world around them.
 For kids, it’s hands-on fun—stories, art, games, music, and service projects that spark curiosity and build confidence.
 For teens, it’s a place to explore who you are, connect with friends who share your values, and take on projects that make a real difference.